arrawatia/CarND-Kidnapped-Vehicle-Project/writeup.md

 The particle filter is implemented as taught in the lessons.

-[L33-L62 : ](https://github.com/arrawatia/CarND-Kidnapped-Vehicle-Project/blob/master/src/particle_filter.cpp#L33-L62)The particles are initialized from a Gaussian distribution around the GPS measurements and heading.
+[L33-L62 : ](https://github.com/arrawatia/CarND-Kidnapped-Vehicle-Project/blob/master/src/particle_filter.cpp#L33-L62)The particles are initialized from a Gaussian distribution centered around the GPS measurements.

 [L76-L112 : ](https://github.com/arrawatia/CarND-Kidnapped-Vehicle-Project/blob/master/src/particle_filter.cpp#L76-L112) The position of particles at the next timestep is predicted using the bicycle motion model.